torvalds/linux/Documentation/driver-api/mailbox.rst

 be shared across them.
 Even the PL320 driver might need to accommodate some platform specific quirks.
 So the API is meant mainly to avoid similar copies of code written for each platform.
-Having said that, nothing prevents the remote f/w to also be Linux based and use the same api there.
+Having said that, nothing prevents the remote f/w to also be GNU/Linux based and use the same api there.
 However none of that helps us locally because we only ever deal at client's protocol level.